paperManu/splash/README.md

 And you should be ready to go!

 If you want to get a more up to date version, you can try compiling and installing the latest version from the develop branch of this repository.
 Note that these version are more likely to contain bugs alongside new features / optimizations.
-Also, OpenMesh is not in the default Ubuntu repository, so it has been packaged by the Metalab and is only available for Ubuntu 13.10 yet.
-If you want to install Splash on another revision you have to compile OpenMesh by yourself.

-    sudo apt-get install build-essential git-core subversion cmake automake libtool libxrandr-dev libxi-dev libboost-dev sudo apt-get install libglm-dev libglew-dev libopenimageio-dev libshmdata-0.8-dev libjsoncpp-dev libgsl0-dev libzmq3-dev libsnappy-dev libgphoto2-dev sudo apt-get install libglfw3-dev libopenmesh-dev
+    sudo apt-get install build-essential git-core subversion cmake automake libtool libxrandr-dev libxi-dev libboost-dev sudo apt-get install libglm-dev libglew-dev libopenimageio-dev libshmdata-0.8-dev libjsoncpp-dev libgsl0-dev libzmq3-dev libsnappy-dev libgphoto2-dev sudo apt-get install libglfw3-dev

     git clone git://github.com/paperManu/splash
     cd splash